Riley Adams

 Riley Keaton Adams (born June 26, 1996) is an American professional baseball catcher for the Washington Nationals of Major League Baseball (MLB).
+He has previously played in MLB for the Toronto Blue Jays.
 He played college baseball for the San Diego Toreros of the University of San Diego.
-In 2021, he made his debut with the Toronto Blue Jays before being traded to Washington.

 High school and college

 Adams was born on June 26, 1996, in Encinitas, California.
 He attended Canyon Crest Academy in San Diego, California.
 There he was a two-sport athlete, playing basketball and baseball.
 In basketball, Adams once recorded 31 rebounds in one game.
 In baseball, he made the school's varsity baseball team in his freshman year as a shortstop.
 He switched to catcher as a sophomore, when his coach asked him to move to fill the open position.
 The Chicago Cubs selected Adams in the 37th round, with the 1,099th overall selection, of the 2014 Major League Baseball draft, but he did not sign so that he could enroll at the University of San Diego.

 Adams played college baseball for the San Diego Toreros.
 In the summer of 2016, he played collegiate summer baseball for the Orleans Firebirds of the Cape Cod Baseball League, and was named a league all-star.
 Adams was twice named a semifinalist for the Johnny Bench Award.
 As a junior in 2017, he won the West Coast Conference Player of the Year Award, and finished his collegiate career with a .305 batting average, 24 home runs, and 110 runs batted in in 159 games played.